Radio Host Dianna Ploss Loses Job After Racist Rant On Video

 “But it’s America, you should be speaking English,” she said angrily.

-She then went on to say that especially if the men were working for the state they should be speaking English.
+She then went on to say that if the men were working for the state, they should be speaking English.
 There is no law within the state that requires this.
 They explained that they don’t work for the state but rather for a private company.
-Nevertheless, she was still not appeased and went on a bizarre rant about communism and other topics, at one point even questioning if the men working were illegal.
+Nevertheless, she was still not appeased and went on a bizarre rant about communism and other topics, at one point even questioning if the men were illegal.

 View this post on Instagram